Changing the flow profile and resulting drying pattern of dispersion droplets via contact angle modification: Materials and methods

 \subsection{Dispersion preparation}

-All droplets used were 1 $\mu$l in volume and contain 0.1 \%w of red fluorescent carboxylate-modified polystyrene latex beads in aqueous suspension (mean particle diameter 1.90 $\mu$m, Sigma-Aldrich) and 0.0005 \%w of yellow-green fluorescent carboxylate-modified polystyrene latex beads in aqueous suspension (mean particle diameter 1.90 $\mu$m, Sigma-Aldrich) in distilled and de-ionized water (18 M$\Omega$cm, Milli-Q RG Opak).
-The dispersion was centrifuged and the surface tension of the supernatant water was measured to be 73 mN m$^{-1}$ (with a Kr$\mathrm{\ddot{u}}$ss DSA100 drop tensiometer model 65 FM40Mk2) which aligns well with literature values for a clean air-water interface at 21 $^o$C \cite{Vargaftik1983}, suggesting that there was no interfacially active contamination in the supernatant.
-The beads were imaged with a Confocal Microscope (Zeiss LSM 700) and Scanning Electron Microscope (SEM, JEOL, 6010 LV, 20kV, \SI{15}{\nano\meter} gold-coated samples) to assess overall round appearance, and to confirm that particle size aligns with supplier information.
+Unless stated otherwise, droplets used were 1 $\mu$L in volume and contained 0.1 \%w of red fluorescent carboxylate-modified polystyrene latex beads (mean particle diameter 1.90 $\mu$m, Sigma-Aldrich) and 0.0005 \%w of yellow-green fluorescent carboxylate-modified polystyrene latex beads (mean particle diameter 1.90 $\mu$m, Sigma-Aldrich) in distilled and de-ionized water (18 M$\Omega$cm, Milli-Q RG Opak).
+The dispersion was centrifuged and the surface tension of the supernatant water was measured to be 73 mN m$^{-1}$ (with a Kr$\mathrm{\ddot{u}}$ss DSA100 drop tensiometer model 65 FM40Mk2) which aligns well with literature values for a clean air-water interface at 21 $^o$C, \cite{Vargaftik1983} suggesting that there was no interfacially active contamination in the supernatant.
+The beads were imaged with a confocal microscope (Zeiss LSM 700) and Scanning Electron Microscope (SEM, JEOL, 6010 LV, 20kV, 15 nm gold-coated samples) to assess overall round appearance, and to confirm that particle size aligns with supplier information.